bomonike/bomonike.github.io/python-coding.md

    <ul><pre>fib(5) = fib(4) + fib(3)</pre></ul>

+Fibonacci has the highest BigO because it uses recursive execution with Python generators. <a target="_blank" href="https://www.youtube.com/watch?v=1OSEzdOpmWQ">VIDEO</a>

 Memoization  (sounds  like  memorization)  is  the  technique of  writing  a  function  that  remembers  the  results  of  previous computations.

 Longest Increasing Subsequence (LIS)